Delaware Title Loans, Inc. logo

 Delaware Title Loans, Inc. operates a single brick-and-mortar lending store at 115 Naamans Road in Claymont, Delaware, serving northern Delaware communities including Brandywine, Ashbourne Hills, Radnor Green, and Holly Oak.
 The company positions itself as a local, direct lender focused on fast-turnaround emergency cash solutions for Delaware residents facing unexpected expenses such as rent, medical bills, or car repairs.

 The company offers two primary loan products.
 Auto title loans allow borrowers to use their lien-free vehicle title as collateral to access up to $15,000, with no proof of income required — only a valid ID, the vehicle title, and the vehicle itself for an in-person inspection.
 Signature installment loans are also available and require a valid ID, a checking account statement, and a recent pay stub.
-Both products target borrowers who need funds quickly, with the company advertising approval decisions in as little as 30 minutes and same-day or next-business-day cash disbursement.
+Both products target borrowers who are researching funding timing, with the company advertising approval decisions in as little as 30 minutes and same-day or next-business-day cash disbursement.

 Delaware Title Loans, Inc. distinguishes itself by operating as a direct lender with no middlemen, accepting all credit types including bad credit, and providing an online application form available 24/7 even though funding requires an in-store visit.
 The store maintains limited but regular hours — Monday through Friday 10AM–6PM and Saturday 9AM–1PM — and a local staff team that handles phone consultations after online form submission to walk applicants through requirements before their visit.